IDeaS Consulting Services answers some of the commonly-asked questions from hotels across the globe

 - My general manager always says the days of good old-fashioned yield management in the ‘90s—when phone, GDS and CRS channels were the only sources of booking data—actually made things easier to run the business.
 Does he have a point?

 Interesting in even more industry reading?
-Here are three articles we can’t stop sharing:
+Here are two articles we can’t stop sharing:

 - How the hospitality industry is embracing social media…and the results are generating revenue